aviart/gd-star-rating/branches/1.8/readme.txt

 * Added robots nofollow/noindex for plugin ajax handler
 * Added info on using the gdsr-config.php file
 * Fixed enqueue of js and css for non plugin admin pages
+* Some minor problems with js on admin pages

 = 1.8.8 =
 * Fixed invalid header order for export data to csv